ISUgenomics/bioinformatics-workbook/introduction/fileFormats.md

 * gene_id
 * transcript_id

-Each attribute consist of a type/value pare which should be separated with exactly one space and should end in ;
+Each attribute consist of a type/value pare which should be separated with exactly one space and should end in ";"

 ---
-## GTF format
+## Example for GTF file
 ```
 AB000381 Twinscan  CDS          380   401   .   +   0  gene_id "001"; transcript_id "001.1";
 AB000381 Twinscan  CDS          501   650   .   +   2  gene_id "001"; transcript_id "001.1";